microsoft/TypeScript-Handbook/pages/quick-start/gulp.md

 This adds the `copy-html` task and adds it as a dependency of `default`.
 That means any time `default` is run, `copy-html` has to run first.
-We've also changed `default` to call Browserify first instead of gulp-typescript.
+We've also changed `default` to call Browserify with the tsify plugin instead of gulp-typescript.
-Then we use the tsify plugin for Browserify instead of gulp-typescript.
-Thankfully they both allow us to pass an options object to the TypeScript compiler.
+Conveniently, they both allow us to pass the same options object to the TypeScript compiler.

-After calling `bundle` we use `source` (our alias for vinyl-source-stream) to name the bundle `bundle.js`.
+After calling `bundle` we use `source` (our alias for vinyl-source-stream) to name our output bundle `bundle.js`.

 Test the page by running gulp and then opening `dist/index.html` in a browser.
 You should see "Hello from TypeScript" on the page.

-Notice that we specified `debug: true` to browserify.
+Notice that we specified `debug: true` to Browserify.
 This causes tsify to emit source maps inside the bundled JavaScript file.
-Source maps let you debug the original TypeScript in the browser instead of the bundled JavaScript.
+Source maps let you debug your original TypeScript code in the browser instead of the bundled JavaScript.
 You can test that source maps are working by opening the debugger for your browser and putting a breakpoint inside `main.ts`.
-When you refresh the page the breakpoint should pause the page and let you debug into `greet.ts`.
+When you refresh the page the breakpoint should pause the page and let you debug `greet.ts`.

 # Watchify, Babel and Uglify

-Now that we are bundling our code with browserify and tsify, we can add various features to our build with browserify plugins.
+Now that we are bundling our code with Browserify and tsify, we can add various features to our build with browserify plugins.

 * Watchify starts gulp and keeps it running, incrementally compiling whenever you save a file.
   This lets you keep an edit-save-refresh cycle going in the browser.

-* Babel is a hugely flexible transpiler that converts ES2015 and beyond into ES5 and ES3.
+* Babel is a hugely flexible compiler that converts ES2015 and beyond into ES5 and ES3.
-  This lets you add transformations that TypeScript doesn't support.
+  This lets you add extensive and customized transformations that TypeScript doesn't support.

-* Uglify compacts your code so that it takes less time to download onto the client.
+* Uglify compacts your code so that it takes less time to download.

 ## Watchify